tbrowder/Raku-Advent/tbrowder.md

 ```

 Here's a link for some help for a more general method for future improvements to check a partial download with large files: [https://www.tehhayley.com/blog/2012/partial-http-downloads-with-curl/](https://www.tehhayley.com/blog/2012/partial-http-downloads-with-curl/).

+The installation script, by default, carefully asks for conrirmation before proceeding with various system-modifying parts.
+Using the `quiet` option assumes all is approved and no further permissions are requested.

 Party time
 ----------